usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 considering all the comments it received.
-In the NPRM, the Department sought feedback about the archived web content exception, including whether there are alternatives to the exception that the Department should consider or additional limitations that should be placed on the exception.
-1 Commenters suggested various ways to add a time-based limitation to the definition or exception.
+In the NPRM, the Department sought feedback about the archived web content exception, including whether there are alternatives to the exception that the Department should consider or additional limitations that should be placed on the exception.{% fn 1 %} Commenters suggested various ways to add a time-based limitation to the definition or exception.
 For example, some commenters suggested that archived content should be limited to content created or posted before a certain date, such as the date a public entity is required to comply with